Inverse design of ultracompact multi-focal optical devices by diffractive neural networks

 We further investigate the influence of the distance $d$ between the two diffractive layers while keeping all the other parameters as specified above.
 The obtained $\eta_1$ and $\eta_2$ for devices with different $d$ are shown in \ref{Fig2} (a), which demonstrates that for all the devices the values of $\eta_1$ and $\eta_2$ remain above $50\%$.
 We next consider the discretization of the obtained continuous phase profiles into discrete levels used for scalable lithographic fabrication \cite{britton2020compact,britton2020phase}.
 Figure. \ref{Fig2} (b) displays how the number of discretized levels of the device affects $\eta_1$ and $\eta_2$.
-In particular, we find that $\eta_1$ and $\eta_2$ increase with the number of phase levels used, with a similar scaling to the one reported for the diffraction efficiency of multi-level gratings \cite{swanson1989binary,vijayakumar2017design}.
+In particular, we find that $\eta_1$ and $\eta_2$ increase with the number of phase levels used, with a similar scaling to the one reported for the diffraction efficiency of multi-level gratings \cite{swanson1989binary}.
 In particular, we observe that our two-layer device can achieve $\eta_1=46\%$ and $\eta_2=52\%$ when only 8 discretization levels are used.
 The inset of Fig. \ref{Fig2} (b) displays the focusing efficiency with respect to the pixel size $\Delta x$.
 Devices with smaller $\Delta x$ achieve larger $\eta_1$ and $\eta_2$ efficiencies as they accommodate faster phase variations.
-Therefore, our analysis indicates that the proposed devices can be conveniently engineered using current multi-level DOE technology \cite{britton2020compact,britton2020phase} as well as planar metasurfaces that provide nanoscale phase resolution ($50~nm\sim 300~nm$) \cite{Khorasaninejadeaam8100,IPRNA,Banerji:19}.
+Therefore, our analysis indicates that the proposed devices can be conveniently engineered using current multi-level DOE technology \cite{britton2020compact,britton2020phase} as well as planar metasurfaces that provide nanoscale phase resolution ($50~nm\sim 300~nm$) \cite{Khorasaninejadeaam8100,IPRNA,Banerji:19,groever2017meta}.

-Another important advantage of the DOE design based on D$^2$NNs is that we can engineer spectral lineshapes by modifying the loss function used for training the network.
-In order to demonstrate this capability, we train D$^2$NNs to obtain devices with spectral lineshapes for the focusing efficiency $\eta_{tm}(f_m,\lambda)\quad (m=1,2)$ described by the expression:
+Another important advantage of the DOE design based on a-D$^2$NNs is that we can engineer spectral lineshapes by modifying the loss function used for training the network.
+In order to demonstrate this capability, we train a-D$^2$NNs to obtain devices with spectral lineshapes for the focusing efficiency $\eta_{tm}(f_m,\lambda)\quad (m=1,2)$ described by the expression:

 where $\lambda_m$ and $\sigma_m$ ($m=1,2$) are the center wavelength and FWHM of the targeted Gaussian spectral lineshape, respectively.
-We modify the loss function in D$^2$NN as follows:
+We modify the loss function in a-D$^2$NN as follows: